mischavandenburg/blog/content/current/index.md

 # Spirituality

 I'm a practicing Buddhist.
 I found my religion in Therevadan Buddhism, and I found that the Thai Forest Tradition of Ajahn Chah suits me best.
 I've been on the 5 precepts for nearly 5 years now.

+# Quotes that Inspire me

+>"“I’m only a scribe,” I mumbled.
+“All I know is clay tablets.”
+“Nonsense!” he interjected.
+“You’re skilled in language and communication, which puts you far ahead of most.
+And remember this—the best investment you can make is in yourself.
+Continue to educate yourself and seek out wisdom, adding new skills and experiences that will make you more valuable." - location: 169 ^ref-57645 - The Richest Man in Babylon

+>"The Fifth Law of Wealth: Invest in yourself.
+Gain knowledge and skills to increase your earning power." - location: 184 ^ref-12741 - The Richest Man in Babylon